PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 The second part of the token contains all the claims sent, and in this sample case only a few claims will be made, the `iss`, `acr`, `iat`, and `exp`.
 The `iss` field is a sample issuer, which would be a trusted issuer sending in the token.
 The second part of it is the `acr` which can be validated after the signature if desired, and specifies the authentication context, which in this case is a URI.
 The next two fields are `iat` and `exp` which indicate the time the token was sent and its expiry time, which are highly recommended to always include for validation purposes.
 The final part is a public claim called `purpose` which gives the payload a label, and is completely optional.

-Putting all these fields together would give us a token with the following fields;
+Putting all these fields together would give us a token with the following fields:

     {
       "iss": "https://www.some-issuer.com/issue_token",